thomas-brink/CAT-HCOT/README.md

 Before elaborating on these three steps in detail, we provide a short note on the code and briefly mention the paper that this code is applied to.

 Please note that some of the code requires the user to select a path from which to read input or to which to write output.
 Currently, examples for such paths are provided and a general format is provided as well.
 However, users should fill in these paths themselves when applying the code.
+Furthermore, we note that the data used for this research paper is not publicly available due to confidentiality agreements between the researchers and the online retailer.

 ## PaperCAT-HCOT.pdf